Frances Ruane, Director, ESRI

-I would like to take this opportunity to welcome you to our website and to thank all those who support and use the work of the ESRI.
-The ESRI remains firmly focused on providing research to inform economic and social policymaking and we look forward to publishing new research and hosting relevant events in the coming months.
-Our recent book Using Evidence to Inform Policy, published by Gill & MacMillan, outlines what we see as the importance of evidence informing policy in Ireland and illustrates in 11 different areas how policy can be informed by careful and objective analysis.
+I would like to take this opportunity to welcome you to our website and to thank all those who support and use our work.
+The ESRI remains firmly focused on providing research to inform economic and social policymaking and we look forward to publishing new research findings and hosting relevant events in the coming months.
+Our recent book Using Evidence to Inform Policy, published by Gill & MacMillan, outlines how we see the role of evidence in informing policy in Ireland and illustrates how policy can be informed by careful and objective analysis in 11 different areas.

 What the Institute is and does

 The ESRI is an independent research institute founded in 1960.
 Over the past fifty years it has established its position as an important source of independent academic research on economic and social change, which informs public policymaking and civil society in Ireland.

 We cover a wide range of research areas and these are outlined in our current research strategy.
 Annually, we report on our work in the form of the Institute's Review of Research which can be downloaded here.
 Our latest Review covers 2013.